 Position the postholes

 To keep the post groupings positioned precisely, I cut plates from treated plywood and fastened them to the posts (shown in step 3).
 That way, you can position, plumb and brace each assembly of three posts as if they were one post (steps 4 and 5).
 Bracing the assemblies takes several trips up and down the ladder.
 Align the post bottom plates with the strings and then outline them with spray paint.

 Build the post assemblies

 First, prep the lumber: Every stack of treated lumber contains some beautiful wood and some ugly stuff.
 Take the time to pick through the pile and select good material—your project will look much better.
 When you get the lumber home, you’ll be eager to start right away.
 But I strongly recommend that you let the lumber dry for a few days.
 Stack it with spacers so air can reach all sides of each board.
 Then stain it before building.
 Staining this pergola after assembly would be a slow, messy job.
 I applied two coats of Behr Semi-Transparent Waterproofing Wood Stain (No. 3533).
 Once your lumber is prepped, screw plywood plates to the posts, as shown.
 Joining the posts this way saves you the hassle of positioning and plumbing them individually.
-Check out these other tips for creating an oasis in your backyard.

 Set the posts